 The Supplemental Nutrition Assistance Program (SNAP), more commonly known as food stamps, ensures that Americans receive the food they need, especially if they are newly unemployed.
-Congress has invested in SNAP in the last five legislative packages, including $15.51 billion in the CARES Act and $13 billion in H.R.
+Congress has invested in SNAP in the last six legislative packages, including $15.51 billion in the CARES Act and $13 billion in H.R.
 133, and $1.1 billion in additional SNAP administrative funds in the American Rescue Plan to address the coronavirus to help Americans put food on the table during this crisis.

 Arizonans currently receiving food assistance through SNAP will be able to use benefits for online food purchases with currently-authorized SNAP online retailers, Walmart and Amazon.
 This change will help limit social interaction for Arizona’s most vulnerable while ensuring SNAP recipients receive needed food assistance.
 More information, HERE.

 Arizona P-EBT Pandemic School Meal Replacement Benefits:

 Eligible families will receive a pre-loaded Electronic Benefits Transfer (EBT) card that can be used to purchase groceries.
 Households currently receiving Nutrition Assistance and/or Cash Assistance benefits will have this additional benefit added to their existing EBT cards.
 This benefit is available for every child in the household that is enrolled in the Richard B. Russell National School Lunch Act program in Arizona whose school is either closed or offering a full-time or part-time distance learning model due to the COVID-19 pandemic or is under the age of 6 and receiving Nutrition Assistance (Child Care P-EBT).